eduardo-salazar/twittera-research/README.md

 # Goal
-Predict personality traits (Big 5 factors) using writing style from tweets
+Predict personality traits (Big 5 factors) using style markers features extracted from tweets

 # Motivation
 Currently we are surrounded by ai systems like siri, alexa which are doing a great